Greg-T8/Notebook/topics/concepts/unit_testing.md

 ### Determining Test Value

-A test's value is the product of each of the four attributes:
+A test's value is the product of each of the four unit test pillars/attributes:

 1. Protection against regressions
 2. Resistance to refactoring